KodyAnderson1/CanvasQuizFileGenerator/README.md

 - `-dm`, `--dont_move`: Keep HTML files in `raw_html` folder without renaming or moving.
 Default: False.
 Cannot use with `-rm`.
 - `-c`, `--cores`: The number of cores to use for processing the HTML files.
 Default is half the available cores.
+- `-cb`, `--combine`: Combine all quizzes found into one quiz item.
+Default: False.

 Examples: